mzalota/crabs-video-analysis/README.md

 ## Files
 #### Relevant for analysis
 These CSV files may be interesting for scientist to analyze:
-1) crabs.csv - one crab per line: frame number, size in pixels and location on the frame
+1) crabs_on_seefloor.csv - one crab per line: frame number, size in pixels and millimeters, location on the frame and coordinates on seefloor (distance in millimeters from the bottom left corner of the first frame)
 2) markers.csv - one marker per line: markerId, frame number, location on the frame, created date
 3) seefloor.csv - geometric data for each frame: mm-per-pixel, X and Y drifts in pixels and millimeters
 4) seqframes.csv - for each frame image that is saved in seqFrames folder: width and length in millimeters